 Afternoon Tea at The Whitby Hotel

-There’s a new afternoon tea (and hotel) in town!
-The Whitby Hotel opened up earlier this year and once I found out they were serving afternoon tea, of course I had to go.
+The Whitby Hotel is a fairly new hotel that opened up in Midtown, New York and once I found out they were serving afternoon tea, of course I had to go.
 I’ve gone twice so far, once with my friend Karen and then again with (the amazing) photographer Charissa Fay.

-If the look and feel of the hotel seems somewhat familiar, it may be because you’ve been to the The Whitby’s sister hotel, The Crosby Street Hotel.
-(The Crosby Street also does afternoon tea.)
-Both times, I sat in the back room which is a perfect setting for afternoon tea.
+Both times at the Whitby, I sat in the back room which is a lovely setting for afternoon tea.
 Whoever decorated the space — genius.
 Brilliant use of color and fabrics.
 If you’re looking for a place to host an afternoon tea party for a bridal or baby shower, this would be a great option since the decor skews more feminine.

 Ok, the service is a bit of a mixed bag.
 Very friendly BUT slow.
 Maybe because we were tucked away at the far end of the room (both times I went), but after our three-tiered tray was served, it was somewhat of a wait to find someone to ask to refill our teapots with hot water or to get the check.